Response to COVID-19 Pandemic

 Yes – prerequisite coursework can be taken at any regionally accredited institution

 (community college or university) so long as the courses meet our content requirements.

-Please review course content requirements in the Prerequisite Completion section of
+Please review course content requirements in the Prerequisite Coursework Completion

 If I take prerequisite courses after I earn my Undergraduate Degree, will they count